 - (a) The parent has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, or other mode of communication; - (b) The parent understands and agrees in writing to the carrying out of the activity for which consent is sought, and the consent describes that activity.
 This includes a list of any records that will be released, and to whom they will be released, or records that will be requested and from whom; and - (c) The parent understands that the granting of consent is voluntary on the part of the parent and may be revoked at any time. - (2) If a parent revokes consent, that revocation is not retroactive.
-This means that it does not undo an action that occurred after consent was given and before the consent was revoked. - WAC 392-172A-01045 Core academic subjects.
+This means that it does not undo an action that occurred after consent was given and before the consent was revoked. - (3) If the parent revokes consent in writing for their child's receipt of special education services after the student is initially provided special education and related services, the school district is not required to amend the student's education records to remove any references to the student's receipt of special education and related services because of the revocation of consent. - WAC 392-172A-01045 Core academic subjects.
 Core academic subjects means English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography. - WAC 392-172A-01050 Day--Business day--School day.
 (1) Day means calendar day unless otherwise indicated as business day or school day. - (2) Business day means Monday through Friday, except for federal and state holidays, unless holidays are specifically included in the designation of a business day, in other sections of this chapter. - (3) School day means any day, including a partial day that students are in attendance at school for instructional purposes, including students with and without disabilities.

-- WAC 392-172A-01055 Educational service district.
-Educational service district means a regional public multiservice agency: - (1) Authorized under chapter 28A.310 RCW to develop, manage, and provide services or programs to students eligible for special education within school districts. - (2) Recognized as an administrative agency for purposes of the provision of special education and related services provided within public elementary schools and secondary schools. - WAC 392-172A-01060 Elementary or secondary school.
-Elementary or secondary school means a public school, a nonprofit institutional day or residential school that provides education to students in any combination of kindergarten through twelfth grade.
+WAC 392-172A-01055 Educational service agency.
+Educational service agency means:

+- (1) A regional public multiservice agency: - (a) Authorized to develop, manage, and provide services or programs to students eligible for special education within school districts; - (b) Recognized as an administrative agency by the OSPI for purposes of the provision of special education and related services provided within public elementary schools and secondary schools; and - (2) Includes any other public institution or agency having administrative control and direction over a public elementary school or secondary school. - WAC 392-172A-01060 Elementary or secondary school.
+Elementary or secondary school means a public school, a nonprofit institutional day or residential school including a private school, and a public charter school that provides education to students in any combination of kindergarten through twelfth grade.
 The definition does not include any education beyond grade twelve.